We recommend using Google Chrome to access the user interface.

 At the top of the content area, you see the second and third navigation levels of the selected menu item, if applicable.

-For further information on the user interface of cognitix Threat Defender, refer to the User Interface chapter in the documentation.
+For further information on the user interface of cognitix Threat Defender, refer to the documentation.

 Overview of the Menu Structure